NickMlloja/Fact-Checker/README.md

 # Fact-Checker
-A bot that arbitrarily but deterministically applies the True or False Morgan Freeman reaction.
+A discord bot that arbitrarily but deterministically applies the True or False Morgan Freeman reaction.

 # Usage
 - Add a `.env` file to the root, and add your own bot token (formatted as `BOT_TOKEN = ""`) using discords application bot account.